tgdm/GW2-Build-Template/README.md

 ##How To Edit These Files
 You're going to want a text editor with formatting support like [Notepad++](https://notepad-plus-plus.org/) or [Atom](https://atom.io/).
 Atom is probably not as newbie friendly but it has great support with GitHub in general.

-The "yourpage.github.io" folder is going to be the website directory.
-After setting up your GitHub repository, simply move the contents into the folder you made for your GitHub page.
+The "docs" folder is going to be the website directory.
+After setting up your GitHub repository, simply move the contents into the folder you made for your GitHub page - it might look something like "yourpage.github.io".
 If using the GitHub desktop client, you can add a summary to the changes and "Commit to master" to upload the base template.
 You don't have to do this, but if you do it should look like this: [Template Site]().

 #Getting Familiar With the API
 Try not to get overwhelmed - it's easier to use than it looks.
 You're pretty much going to be changing numbers occasionally and copy&pasting.